Regulation of artificial intelligence: Regional and national regulation

 The regulatory and policy landscape for AI is an emerging issue in regional and national jurisdictions globally, for example in the European Union and Russia.
 Since early 2016, many national, regional and international authorities have begun adopting strategies, actions plans and policy papers on AI.
 These documents cover a wide range of topics such as regulation and governance, as well as industrial strategy, research, talent and infrastructure.

 Different countries have approached the problem in different ways.
-Regarding the three largest economies, it has been said that "the United States is following a market-driven approach, China is advancing a state-driven approach, and the EU is pursuing a rights-driven approach."
+Regarding the three largest economies, it has been said by Anu Bradford, a law professor at Columbia University, that "the United States is following a market-driven approach, China is advancing a state-driven approach, and the EU is pursuing a rights-driven approach."

 African Union

 The African Union has increasingly been active in the field.
 Most importantly, the African Commission on Human and Peoples' Rights published a study on AI and human rights and advocated for an African Framework Convention on AI and Human Rights.
 This initiative builds on earlier debates within the AU, particularly discussions on autonomous lethal weapons, which African representatives had previously raised in international forums.

 A distinctive feature of the proposed African Framework is its strong emphasis on collective rights, as enshrined in the African Charter on Human and Peoples' Rights.
 This approach is situated within the broader debate on aligning AI governance with African values, including ethical traditions such as Ubuntu ("humanity to others").